WE ARE OPEN!

 Your team must enter occupied France, and secure classified information from a local manufacturing guild, which is secretly a front for the French Allied Resistance!
 Unfortunately, the Resistance had a double agent, and the location of the resistance HQ has now been compromised.
 You have one hour to find clues, solve puzzles, and extract the classified info before the enemy zeros in on your location.
 The lives of so many allied spies hang in the balance as the fate of the war is in your hands!
 (75 min experience for 1-6 players, 60 min experience for 7-10 players)

 A Spy’s Workshop

 You are a citizen spy in training but have been selected by the brass for a special mission because of your excellent skills in espionage, code-breaking, and teamwork.
 You have one hour to find clues and solve puzzles left in a workshop that belongs to a French resistance fighter, legendary inventor and secret agent who goes by the name of Andre Masson.
 The information hidden in his workshop – if found by the enemy – would change the course of the war.
 Your mission is to seek out the clues, solve his puzzles, and destroy the information before the enemies can find it… or you!
-(Maximum 5 players for online play)
+(60 minute experience for 1-5 players)